 Whittington Heath Golf Club is tucked away on an elevated heathland plateau in middle England where there are delightful views across to nearby Lichfield Cathedral.
-The course has never appeared in a Top 100 list but we think it's well worth its Staffordshire Best In County ranking status.
+The course has never appeared in a Top 100 list but we think it's well worth seeking out if in the Staffordshire area.

 It's one of the oldest clubs in England, originally founded in 1886 when a rudimentary nine-hole course was laid out on a former horse racing circuit.
 Whittington Heath really came of age between the Wars when Harry Colt was commissioned by the military club owners to extend the course to 18 holes.
 The military connection remains strong and the club was known for many years as Whittington Barracks.

-The result of Colt's work is a challenging 6,490-yard par 70 course, which provides a real test for golfers of all levels.
+The result of Colt's work was a challenging 6,490-yard par 70 course, which provided a real test for golfers of all levels.
 The club has hosted a number of top amateur events, including the 1986 Women's Home Internationals, which saw the Irish team emerge victorious.

 Following on from my first visit to Whittington Heath in 2017, I went again in 2018 and liked it even more and so thinking it was one of those under-rated courses that just grows on you I have just revisited in June 2019.
 Despite the wet weather in the preceding days the course played remarkably well with no standing water whatsoever.
 Course condition was excellent with the greens firm in excellent condition and of reasonable pace considering the rain.
 Looking at my previous review I think I underestimated the number of good holes, infact I liked them all.